 Clash of the Cavemen (History Channel, 2008)

 This documentary offered a great look at the era when Neandertals and modern humans overlapped in Europe, leading to the eventual disappearance of the former.
 Ironically, not long afterward, headline-making studies of Neandertal DNA demonstrated that a significant number of their genes survive in us, which proves that (contrary to the general conclusion of the show) Neandertals did indeed interbreed with us moderns rather than simply becoming extinct.
-My appearances and comments pepper the whole show, to help put the science in context; in this clip, you'll see me around 6:30 minutes in.
+My appearances and comments pepper the whole show; in this clip, you'll see me around 6:30 minutes in.
 (For what it's worth, YouTube also has this video of half the show that was dubbed into Greek, although my bits are subtitled, not redubbed.)

 How the Earth Made Man (History Channel, 2012)